Ancient History: 1906-1998

 and Annie's Social Club relocated there from it's previous

-location off of Bryant across from the jail.
+location at Boardman and Bryant, across from the jail.

 In early 2007, we replaced the bathroom on the south balcony